 Livestock producers and farm organizations have historically utilized a production-centered perspective, but perhaps it’s time to change the way farmers and industry professionals view agriculture.
 Andy reflects on the lessons to be learned from HSUS interactions, Facebook incidents, and Oprah’s visit to a beef processing plant, and explains how food producers need to “YouTube-proof” their operations by adopting a food-centered, rather than production-centered, paradigm.
 Through stories of real examples, you’ll learn how to shift your outlook to better prepare your farm or organization to interact with the consumer.

 It’s on the Internet, So It Has to be True: Bridging the Online ‘Credibility Gap’

 It’s not what you say, but what they hear that matters.
 While surveys consistently reveal that consumers love farmers, those same consumers often hold an inaccurate perception of “modern agriculture.”
 Andy helps both sides of the conversation understand that they really have more in common than they think by discussing values shared by both farmers and consumers, and by explaining how farmers can better understand how consumers think, and why they’re concerned about some modern farming practices.

 In an era when words live forever on the internet and no conversation is ever truly “off the record,” Andy shares the power of words in communicating about agriculture to the media and to the consuming public.
 Drawing on more than 14 years experience in agricultural journalism, Andy helps audiences understand how the words they choose make a difference – for better or for worse.

-As the World Turns: A Market Outlook in the Era of Global Trade
+Art of the Deal: Ag Trade and Market Outlook in the Era of Trump